University of Central Oklahoma: UCO Jazz Lab

-In addition to featuring some of the biggest names in jazz, the UCO Jazz Lab features local and regional musicians from various genres every Thursday, Friday and Saturday nights.

 UCentral Student Media

 UCentral is the student media network at the University of Central Oklahoma, featuring traditional media (television, radio, newspaper) and new media (web, netcasts, social networking) created by students majoring in professional media.

 UCentral television programming is available online at ucentralmedia.com and in the city of Edmond, Oklahoma on Cox Cable digital channel 125.

-The Vista newspaper, founded in 1903, is distributed free of charge on the UCO campus and designated off-campus locations and also available online at ucentralmedia.com.
-In 2025, the paper ceased.
+The Vista newspaper, founded in 1903.
+In 2025, the paper ceased printing and moved to fully online content.

 The student radio station, UCentral Radio 99.3 FM was awarded an LPFM license by the FCC on September 24, 2015.
 The station's official call letters are KZUC-LP.

 Athletics

 UCO participates in intercollegiate athletics in the NCAA at the Division II level and is a member of the Mid-America Intercollegiate Athletics Association (MIAA).
 The university joined the MIAA in 2012; prior to joining the conference, UCO was a member of the Lone Star Conference and was the largest school in the conference.
 In 2010, it applied to join the MIAA.
 On July 30, 2010, the conference approved its application to join the conference beginning in the 2012-2013 academic year.
 Both men's and women's teams are nicknamed the Bronchos.
 UCO currently competes in baseball, men's and women's basketball, women's cross-country and track and field, football, men's and women's golf, women's soccer, softball, women's tennis, volleyball, wrestling, and women's rowing.
-Their women's rowing team has been very successful in the past few years, winning back-to-back NCAA DII Rowing Championships (2018-2022).
+Their women's rowing team has been very successful in the past few years, winning back-to-back NCAA DII Rowing Championships (2018-22).